 Backing up the information you share requires more than attaching a name and job title to the quote or stat.
 Plus, there are subtle nuances for primary and secondary source accreditation.

-Reisdorf was an ideal primary source choice because she is a business owner (just like the intended audience of the article) and shares how she personally tackled a work challenge by outsourcing, which is a key point in the article.
+Imagine you want to interview someone about how entrepreneurs can outsource some of their work tasks.
+An ideal primary source is a business owner (just like the article’s intended audience) who shares how they personally tackled a work challenge by outsourcing content, which is a key point in the article.

-Secondary source: When you come across an analysis piece that refers to intriguing studies, conversations from a television broadcast or a quote from a research paper, you need to provide a citation.
-That analysis piece, although it’s well-written and authoritative, isn’t a primary source.
+Secondary source: When you come across an analysis piece that refers to intriguing studies, conversations from a television broadcast, or a quote from a research paper, you need to provide a citation.
+Although well-written and authoritative, that analysis piece isn’t a primary source.
 It’s a secondary source filled with references to primary sources.

 Be diligent and track down the primary sources referenced in the analysis piece and link back to them when you refer to the information you’ve discovered.
 Credit belongs to the primary source, not the secondary person synthesizing the information.

 If the primary sourcing is unclear, give the readers what you do know, such as “according to reporting from The New York Times” or “as discussed on the XYZ Podcast.”
 Never leave a reader wondering where persuasive, pertinent information came from.
 Source it!